hunkman7217/Resume-Builder/resume/README.md

 2. Data is stored in Redux using `dispatch`.
 3. `FormNavigate.js` lets the user switch between sections easily.
 4. Preview page displays final resume using the selected template.
-5. User can download resume after completion (if download feature added).
+5. User can download resume after completion.

 ---